judus/minimal-framework/README.md

 </body>
 </html>
 ```
 Where to do these View calls?
 Anywhere is fine.
-But one way could be:
+But one place could be:
 ```php
 App::register(MyController::class, MyControllerFactory::class);
 ```